 To qualify, claimants must be incapable of independent living and need to have or be the surviving spouse of someone who served for a minimum of 90 days, including one day of active duty during wartime.

 Additional Funding for Assisted Living and Memory Care

 Long-Term Care Insurance

 Long-term care insurance varies from policy to policy.
 Generally, it pays for care once an older adult needs help with at least two activities of daily living.
 The team at Civitas Senior Living communities is equipped to assist in detailing and documenting the personal care needs of our residents for their policies.

 This financial transaction allows the owner of a life insurance policy to sell to a third party for more than its cash value and less than its face value.
 This process typically takes from 30 to 60 days to complete.

 Depending on your situation, these processes can be more complicated and are best discussed with a financial institution.
 Ways to use the home you own to pay for senior living include:

 - Selling your home

-Discover The Easy Way To Pay For Senior Living
+Discover The Easy Way To Pay For Elder Care Costs

 Contact our community to discuss your options for monthly senior living costs.
-Once all the math is done, you might find senior living is more affordable than you think!
+Once all the math is done, you might find senior living is a cost-effective option!